IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/end-user-monitoring.md

 Copy the 3 values as shown in **Image 3** to add these to the environment variables of the **QOTD** app deployment.

-Login to the qotd master vm
+Login to the qotd master vm by typing the following in  Terminal window on the bastion vm

   ```console
   ssh -p 2022 cocuser@169.62.62.174